Outreach (Catholic website)

 Outreach (formally known as Outreach: An LGBTQ Catholic Resource) is a Catholic news and opinion site for LGBTQ Catholics.
 The organization was founded by Jesuit priest James Martin in conjunction with America magazine.
 The site features news stories, opinion pieces and resources pertaining to the Catholic Church and the LGBTQ community.

 The website provides a list of social media accounts for Facebook, X, Instagram, and YouTube.
 It also includes a link to the suicide hotline website and links to LGBT Catholic and non-Catholic resources.
 These include a link to the list of LGBT friendly Catholic Churches provided by New Ways Ministry, and a list of LGBT-friendly Catholic organizations.

-The website also features a section titles "The Outreach Guide to the Bible and Homosexuality."
+The website also features a section titled "The Outreach Guide to the Bible and Homosexuality."
 This section encompasses a variety of voices, scholarly, theological, and magisterial; who go through and dismantle biblical arguments against homosexuality.

 History

 Outreach was founded in 2022 by James Martin, S.J. after he published his 2017 book Building a Bridge, in which he called for the Catholic hierarchy to treat LGBTQ Catholics with "respect, compassion and sensitivity" in the wake of the Pulse nightclub shooting in Orlando.
 Every year over the summer (usually during Pride Month), Outreach holds a conference with several keynote speakers, discussion panels, resources, and mass.
 Outreach has employed support from DignityUSA and New Ways Ministry, and Catholic LGBT organizations and support networks.

 The organization's website includes a new section called "The Gaudete" which features articles from Christian (primarily Catholic) writers pertaining to LGBT issues.
 These articles come from journalists, priests, authors, laity, psychologists, academics, and theologians.
 The articles cover a plurality of topics regarding LGBT issues.
 Topics cover issues on gender, race, religious trauma, sexual ethics, transgender identity and politics within the catholic Church.